 We adopted a 401(k) Plan effective January 1, 1997.
 All regular employees who are 21 years or older, with the exception of post-doctoral training fellows and graduate student training fellows, are eligible to participate in the plan on the first day of January, April, July or October following their date of hire.
 These participants may contribute up to 60% of their current compensation, subject to a statutorily prescribed annual dollar limit set by the IRS.
 Participant contributions are held in a trust as required by law.
 Individual participants may direct the trustee to invest their accounts in authorized investment alternatives.
 We make matching contributions to the 401(k) Plan on behalf of each participant in an amount equal to 100% of the participant's salary reduction contributions up to 5% of the participant's annual compensation.
-In addition, we may make discretionary and special contributions to the 401(k) Plan.
+In addition, we may make discretionary and special contributions each year, although we have not done so to date.
+Each participant is fully vested in his or her salary reduction contributions and our matching and special contributions to the 401(k) Plan.
 We adopted the Safe Harbor Contribution Plan Amendment in January 1999.
 The 401(k) Plan is intended to qualify under Section 401(a) of the Internal Revenue Code so that contributions to the 401(k) Plan, and income earned on such contributions, are not taxable to participants until withdrawn or distributed from the 401(k) Plan.